lberry1/lberry1.github.io/_posts/2023-03-24-Earthquake-Dashboard.md

 tags: [Tableau, Data Viz]
 ---

-In this project, I've created an interactive dashboard that tells the story of global earthquake movement on a daily scale over time across various matrix simultaneously to enable the analysis of key patterns in the data!
+In this project, I've created an interactive dashboard that tells the story about the global movement of earthquakes on a daily scale over time across various matrix simultaneously which enables a detailed analysis of key patterns in the data!

 ---